hove-io/navitia/documentation/slate/source/includes/index.md

-### What places have a name that start with 'tran'
+### What places have a name that start with 'eiff'

 The [/places](#places) API finds any object whose name matches the first letters of the query.